Arts and Letters, War and Peace

 Painters, Poets, and War

 What have painters and poets had to say about war?
-The short answer to the question is that they have conveyed the full range of beliefs about and attitudes toward war held by humankind as a whole.
-Given that war and its impact on humankind has been one of the universal themes in art, this should not be surprising.
+The short answer to the question is that they have conveyed the full range of beliefs about and attitudes toward war held by hu- mankind as a whole.
+Given that war and its impact on humankind has been one of the universal themes in art, this should not be surprising.17

-What follows is a very brief look at the contributions of painters and poets to our understanding of war.
-No effort has been made to go beyond painting and poetry or to be comprehensive with respect to time or space: Western painters and poets from the Renaissance era forward are favored, but this reflects the limits of my own knowledge rather than a preference.
-Paintings and poems are grouped into categories representing three themes that have much more to do with my own reasons for looking at the works than with any attempt at careful analysis.
-Two of the themes are presented as paired opposites, or thesis and antithesis.
+What follows is a very brief look at the contributions of painters and poets to our under- standing of war.
+No effort has been made to go beyond painting and poetry or to be comprehen- sive with respect to time or space: Western painters and poets from the Renaissance era forward are favored, but this reflects the limits of my own knowledge more than what might be consid- ered a preference.
+Paintings and poems are grouped into categories representing three themes that have much more to do with my own reasons for deploying the works into the classroom than with any attempt at careful analysis.
+Two of the themes are presented as paired opposites, or the sis and antithesis.
 The section concludes with a few comments on the didactic role of paintings and poetry.

 Thesis: War as a Heroic Activity